Mickey758/Calani-AIO/README.md

 # IN ALPHA STAGES
-The aio is in testing stages and so binary versions will not be released as yet.
+The aio is in alpha stages therfore binary versions will not be released as yet.

 # Calani AIO
 An all in account checker made in python.
 Made with multichecking and more.
 This was made to demonstrate the flaws in certain website API's.